Synapse-Flux-Lab/rag-loom/docs/docs/contact-us.md

   <div class="contact-cta-body">
     <p class="contact-cta-title">See RAG Loom in action for your use case.</p>
     <p class="contact-cta-text contact-cta-text--accent">
-      Tap into tailored briefings, roadmap previews, or join the priority waitlist via the
+      Tap into tailored briefings, roadmap previews, or join the priority waitlist for RAG Loom Pro version via the
       <a href="https://synapsefluxlab.pages.dev/#contactform" target="_blank" rel="noopener noreferrer" class="contact-cta-link contact-cta-link--accent">registration form</a>.
     </p>
   </div>